-The spacecraft's trip from Earth to Mars takes about seven months.
-The first five months were the cruise phase.
-Main activities during cruise included checks and calibrations of onboard equipment, daily monitoring of orbiter subsystems, and navigational procedures to determine and correct the vehicle's flight path.
+The trip from Earth to Mars will take about seven months, with arrival on March 10, 2006.
+For planning purposes, project managers consider the cruise phase as beginning about three days after launch and ending two months before Mars arrival.
+Main activities during cruise include daily monitoring of orbiter subsystems, navigation activities to determine and correct the vehicle's flight path, as well as checkout and calibration of spacecraft subsystems and science instruments.